First-person view (radio control): Aircraft types

 Any model aircraft can be modified for FPV.
-The two most common choices are Fixed Wing aircraft and Multirotors, although early adopters have converted model helicopters.
+The two most common choices are fixed-wing aircraft and multirotors, although early adopters have converted model helicopters.

 Fixed wing

-Fixed-wing airframes are generally medium-sized planes with sufficient payload space for the video equipment and large wings capable of supporting the extra weight.
-By far the most common type of fixed wing aircraft is that with a pusher propeller configuration.
-This allows for a "prop free" image on either the live video feed or the High Definition recording.
-Examples of these aircraft include the Multiplex EasyStar, Skyhunter 1800, Skywalker 1680 (and subsequent variants thereof), Hobbyking Bixler (and subsequent variants thereof) and Ritewing Zephyr "flying wing" style aircraft.
+Fixed-wing aircraft are generally medium-sized with sufficient payload space for the video equipment and large wings capable of supporting the extra weight.
+Most have a pusher propeller, allowing a "prop free" image on either the live video feed or the high-definition recording.
 Flying wing designs are popular for FPV, as many pilots believe they provide the best combination of large wing surface area, speed, maneuverability, and gliding ability.

 Multi-rotor

-Multicopters, especially quadcopters, have fast been gaining popularity as agile camera platforms capable of filming high quality video while hovering and maneuvering in tight spaces.
+Multicopters, especially quadcopters, have fast been gaining popularity as agile camera platforms that can take high-quality video while hovering and maneuvering in tight spaces.
 This increase in popularity has come about mainly due to new manufacturing techniques and a reduction in component costs, making this side of the FPV hobby more accessible to a wider audience.
-In recent years, FPV Multirotor racing has become a very fast growing branch of the RC hobby.
+In recent years, FPV Multirotor racing has become a very fast growing branch of the RC hobby, along with larger quads built for long range flight.